Exciting Educational Adventures in Da Nang with kids

 Get out of the city and explore nature at Son Tra Mountain (Monkey Mountain)

-(Google Maps) Free Entry | Alltrails.com
+(Google Maps) Hiking is Free! | Alltrails.com

-Endemic Monkey Species – the Red-Shanked Doucs
+Endemic Monkey Species – the Red-Shanked Douc Langur

-Son Tra Banyan Tree
+Son Tra 1000 Year Banyan Tree

 (Google Maps) Free Entry

-The thousand year banyan tree in Son Tra is, somewhat ironically, not 1,000 years old, yet, though it is over 800 years old and going strong.
-This is a huge 22m (72ft) banyan tree with a complex web of supporting branches.
+If botany is more your speed, Son Tra has a real tree-t for you!
+(Sorry.
+I had to.)
+The Thousand Year Banyan Tree in Son Tra is, somewhat ironically, not quite 1,000 years old yet, though it is over 800 years old and going strong.
+It’s a huge 22m (72ft) banyan tree with a complex web of supporting branches, and was used as a staging area for troops during the war.

 Lady Buddha Statue